Eduardo Nunez can be a high-reward hitter and baserunner, but also a high-risk fielder

 They did this for good reason.
 Red Sox third basemen rank either last or next to last in the majors in batting average, on-base percentage and slugging percentage over the past two seasons.

-Nunez finished his Giants career with a bang, going 9-for-16 in his final four games with the Giants (.563).
+Nunez finished his San Francisco Giants career with a bang, going 9-for-16 in his final four games (.563).
 He’s hitting .358 since June 1, which at the time the trade was first reported ranked second in the National League.

 Nunez also brings an element of speed.
 He had 40 stolen bases with the Twins and Giants last season and has 18 in 23 attempts in 2017.
-The 17 steals match the most anyone on the Red Sox had at the time of the trade (Mookie Betts has 17).
+The 18 steals were one more than anyone on the Red Sox had at the time of the trade (Mookie Betts had 17).

 The fear factor with Nunez is that putting him in the field is a risky endeavor.
 He’s played five positions in his career (second base, third base, shortstop, left field, right field).
 He has a negative defensive-runs-saved total at all five positions.
 He’s at minus-8 runs saved in about 1,800 career innings at third base (his issues are largely shortstop-based).